Achyut21/LightningTime/README.md

 - [LNbits](https://lnbits.com/) for providing the Lightning Network infrastructure
 - [Bitcoin](https://bitcoin.org/) for enabling peer-to-peer electronic payments
-- Vitalik Buterin and team for the [Soulbound Tokens concept](https://vitalik.ca/general/2022/01/26/soulbound.html)
+- The MIT Bitcoin Club and Lighting team for their support and mentorship